Felonies and Misdemeanors in Tennessee

 Representing those facing criminal charges in Maryville, Sevierville, Clinton, Lenoir City & Loudon

 There are varying degrees to everything; criminal charges are no different.
-That’s why a kid who’s dared to steal a candy bar from the store doesn’t get lumped into the same category as a person who pulls out a gun, shoot a store clerk, and then robs the register.
+That’s why a kid who’s dared to steal a candy bar from the store doesn’t get lumped into the same category as a person who pulls out a gun, shoots a store clerk, and then robs the register.

 But here’s the thing you need to remember: any type of criminal charge is a serious matter.
 Both misdemeanor and felony convictions can wreak havoc on your personal and professional life.
 At Banks and Jones, we treat felony and misdemeanor cases with the same level of focus and urgency, always handling a case with the utmost competence and preparedness.
 We recognize that whether you are facing charges for being drunk in public or for aggravated assault, you need the help our professionals are trained to give.
 Our lawyers are courtroom veterans who passionately defend your rights at every stage of your case.